JohnEbert/nsrl_carver/README.md

 # nsrl_carver
 Three BASH scripts (easily modified) to carve custom hashsets out of the NSRL RDS_Unified hashset.
-The example default is configured to carve all record codes and product file names for (~Windows 7 AND ~Operating System) type into sub-hashset and companion idx filef named customhash.txt and customhash.txt-md5.idx useful in tools like Autopsy.
+The example default is configured to carve all record codes and product file names for (~Windows 7 AND ~Operating System) type into sub-hashset and companion idx files named customhash.txt and customhash.txt-md5.idx useful in tools like Autopsy.

-Before adding the customhashsets and index files to a tool like Autopsy, you can easily internally rename the customhash.txt name inside the first records of the file using a text editor to match any renaming of the files externally if you choose to.
-This will probably be usefoo in the event you make many differnt derivative extractions out of the NSRL!
+Before adding the custom hashsets and index files to a tool like Autopsy, you can easily internally rename the customhash.txt name inside the first records of the file using a text editor to match any renaming of the files externally if you choose to.
+This will probably be usefoo in the event you make many different derivative extractions out of the NSRL!

 You will of course have to download the NIST NSRL RDS_Unified .iso, extract it, and then place these 3 scripts into the RDS_Unified folder that holds the NSRLFile.txt hash base.